Resource Rebels: Environmental Justice Movements Building Hope

 “The only way to build hope is through the Earth.” – Vandana Shiva

 In fall quarter, this program will briefly review environmental problems and policies, but more deeply focus on what organized local communities are doing to respond to these problems, using their local and regional “sense of place,” and organizing regional, national, and global networks to change the policies.
 Our fall inquiry will examine movements in North America and around the world through the lenses of geography, anthropology, social theory, sustainability studies, and Native studies, and immerse students in the work of these movements through lectures, readings, films, guest speakers, field trips, and sited research projects.
+Students will embark on collaborative research projects with local tribes and others in the area.

 Fields of Study